mrrsayarr/CryptoShare/README.md

 *   **End-to-End Encryption**: All data transferred directly between peers (files, data snippets, messages) is encrypted end-to-end using DTLS (Datagram Transport Layer Security), which is a standard part of WebRTC.
 *   **Signaling Server (Supabase)**: Supabase is used *only* for the signaling process – that is, to help the two browsers find each other and exchange the initial metadata needed to establish the direct P2P connection.
 Your actual files, messages, and data snippets **do not** pass through Supabase servers during transfer once the P2P connection is active.
-*   **Session Key Security**: The security of the Session Key exchange is the responsibility of the users.
+*   **Session Key Security**:
+    *   The security of the Session Key exchange is the responsibility of the users.
 Share it through a trusted channel.
-Once the key is used and the P2P connection is established, the key itself is no longer directly involved in the data transfer encryption.
+    *   The application includes basic client-side attempt limiting for joining sessions to deter casual brute-force attempts.
+    *   **For Production**:
+        *   Review and tighten Supabase Row Level Security (RLS) policies for the `webrtc_sessions` table.
+        *   Implement rate limiting on Supabase queries related to session key validation (e.g., using Supabase Edge Functions) to protect against direct database brute-force attacks.
+        *   Consider a mechanism to clean up stale or old sessions from the `webrtc_sessions` table.
+*   **No Server-Side Storage of Transferred Data**: Cryptoshare is designed so that actual shared files, messages, and data snippets are transferred P2P and are not stored on any intermediary server (including Supabase) after the connection is established.

 ## Connectivity (STUN/TURN Servers)